OKhom/ExpenseManager/README.md

 **USER** can perform the following operations in the application:
 `1.
 Edit user profile`
 `2.
 Set default user’s currency`
 `3.
-Set, Edit and Delete monthly budget limit`
+Add, Edit and Delete user’s categories and subcategories`
 `4.
-Add, Edit and Delete user’s categories and subcategories`
+Set, Edit and Delete monthly budget limit for each category`
 `5.
 Add, Edit and Delete expense and income transactions`
 `6.
-View overall monthly expenses`
+View overall monthly transactions`
+`7.
+View total monthly expense and income`

 **ADMIN** can perform the following operations in the application:
 `1.
 Delete user profile`
 `2.
 Add, Edit and Delete currencies`

 # Project Components
 **REST API:** project uses the Spring Boot framework with Springboot-Data and Springboot-Security.
 Apart from this, project uses JSON Web Token (JWT) for users authentication.